Nigel Harris (editor): Television and radio appearances

-Harris is also a television programme-maker having produced, scripted and presented programming for this rail industry market.
+Harris also has produced, scripted and presented programming for this rail industry market.
 His description of British Rail Class 46 locomotive number 46009 being destructively smashed into a nuclear flask to demonstrate safety was shown on national television.

-He is often invited to speak on British radio and television about rail-related matters.
 His opinion was sought by the BBC after the Ufton Nervet rail crash in 2004.
 In January 2012, he was interviewed by the BBC for a mini-documentary news item "Inside the new-look London King's Cross railway station".
 The BBC also sought his opinion after the 2015 Wootton Bassett rail incident, a near-miss that later led to spot hire railway company West Coast Railways losing its operating permit.
 After the August 2020 Stonehaven derailment, he appeared on Sky News and Channel 4 News and others.
 Other media appearances include on ITV News at Ten and LBC.
 He also provided media comments after the Salisbury rail crash reporting.
 In 2020 he appeared in the top 10 of railway influencers.

-He often writes about HS2, and was described by the Yorkshire Post as a "top rail expert".
+He has written about HS2, and was described by the Yorkshire Post as a "top rail expert".
 When the Integrated Rail Plan for the North and Midlands was published in November 2021, he called it an act of political spinelessness, saying it created a new east-west divide in the country.
 He further accused the government of selling the public total lies.
 He had previously warned that the whole purpose of HS2 is destroyed if the eastern leg was scrapped.
-He called it hugely damaging for the public, echoing the Newcastle Member of Parliament Catherine McKinnell, and raised concern about the blight on people's lives with the cancellation.
+He called it hugely damaging for the public and raised concern about the blight on people's lives with the cancellation.
 When interviewed by The Independent he said the Leeds station upgrade being called part of the IRP by the government was not spin but dishonesty.